Biden's legacy: Far-reaching accomplishments that didn't translate into political support

 “Be confident,” he said emphatically in an interview with The Associated Press.
 “Be confident.
 Because I am confident.”

 But in the ensuing two years, the confidence Biden hoped to instill steadily waned.
-When the 81-year-old Democratic president showed his age in a disastrous debate against Trump in June, he lost the benefit of the doubt and on Sunday withdrew as his party’s nominee.
+And when the 81-year-old Democratic president showed his age in a disastrous debate in June against Trump, he lost the benefit of the doubt as well.
+That triggered a series of events that led him Sunday to step down as his party’s nominee for the November’s election.

-In the aftermath of the debate, Democrats who had been united in their resolve to prevent another Trump term suddenly fractured, and Republicans, beset by chaos in Congress and the former president’s criminal conviction, improbably coalesced in defiant unity.
+Democrats, who had been united in their resolve to prevent another Trump term, suddenly fractured.
+And Republicans, beset by chaos in Congress and the former president’s criminal conviction, improbably coalesced in defiant unity.

 Biden never figured out how to inspire the world’s most powerful country to believe in itself, let alone in him.

 He lost the confidence of supporters in the 90-minute debate with Trump, even if pride initially prompted him to override the fears of lawmakers, party elders and donors who were nudging him to drop out.
-Then Trump survived an assassination attempt in Pennsylvania, and, as if on cue, pumped his fist in strength.
-Biden, while campaigning in Las Vegas, tested positive for the coronavirus on Wednesday and retreated to his Delaware beach house to recover.
+Then Trump survived an assassination attempt in Pennsylvania and, as if on cue, pumped his fist in strength.
+Biden, while campaigning in Las Vegas, tested positive for the coronavirus Wednesday and retreated to his Delaware beach home to recover.

-The events of the last three weeks led to an exit Biden never wanted, but Democrats felt it was essential to maximize their chance of winning in November.
+The events over the course of three weeks led to an exit Biden never wanted, but one that Democrats felt they needed to maximize their chance of winning in November’s elections.

 Biden seems to have badly misread the breadth of his support.
 While many Democrats had deep admiration for the president personally, they did not have the same affection for him politically.

-Douglas Brinkley, a historian at Rice University, said Biden arrived as a reprieve for a nation exhausted by Trump and the pandemic.
+Rice University historian Douglas Brinkley said Biden arrived as a reprieve from a nation exhausted by Trump and the pandemic.

-“He was a perfect person for that moment,” said Brinkley, noting that Biden proved in era of polarization that bipartisan lawmaking was still possible.
-Yet voters viewed him as a placeholder, and he could never transcend the text of his speeches to visually “embody the spirit of the nation with a sense of verve, energy and optimism.”
+“He was a perfect person for that moment,” said Brinkley, noting Biden proved in era of polarization that bipartisan lawmaking was still possible.

-As his reelection campaign entered its final days, Biden was still trying to prove himself and rally voters around fears that Trump would doom American democracy.

-There was never a “Joe Biden Democrat” like there was a “Reagan Republican.”
-He did not have adoring, movement-style followers, as did Barack Obama or John F. Kennedy.
+Yet, there was never a “Joe Biden Democrat” like there was a “Reagan Republican.”
+He did not have adoring, movement-style followers as did Barack Obama or John F. Kennedy.
 He was not a generational candidate like Bill Clinton.
 The only barrier-breaking dimension to his election was the fact that he was the oldest person ever elected president.

-While he contemplated being in the Oval Office repeatedly from his perch as a senator from Delaware, voters rejected him again and again.

 His first run for the White House, in the 1988 cycle, ended with self-inflicted wounds stemming from plagiarism, and he didn’t make it to the first nominating contest.
-When he ran in 2008, he dropped out after the Iowa caucuses, where he won less than 1% of the vote.
-In 2016, Obama counseled him not to run, even though he was Obama’s vice president.
-A Biden victory in 2020 seemed implausible when he finished fourth in Iowa and fifth in New Hampshire before a dramatic rebound in South Carolina.
+In 2008, he dropped out after the Iowa caucuses, where he won less than 1% of the vote.
+In 2016, Obama counseled his vice president not to run.
+A Biden victory in 2020 seemed implausible, when he finished fourth in Iowa and fifth in New Hampshire before a dramatic rebound in South Carolina that propelled him to the nomination and the White House.

-He won the nomination and then did something rare in American politics: He defeated an incumbent president, Trump, who had been a catalyst for a seething sense of polarization.
-He then had to withstand the Jan.
-6, 2021, assault on the U.S. Capitol by Trump supporters who falsely claimed that the 2020 election had been stolen.

-David Axelrod, a former senior adviser to Obama, said history would treat Biden kinder than voters had, not just because of his legislative achievements but because he defeated Trump.
+David Axelrod, a former senior adviser to Obama who also worked closely with Biden, said that history would treat Biden kinder than voters had, not just because of his legislative achievements but because in 2020 he defeated Trump.

-Harvard University economist Jason Furman, a top aide during the Obama administration, said Biden “came into office when the economy was in the throes of COVID and helped to oversee the transition out of it to an economy that is now growing faster than any of its peer economies, with less inflation than they have.”

-Furman noted that Biden increased spending to make longer-term investments in the economy while keeping Jerome Powell as the Federal Reserve chairman, giving the Fed cover to hike rates and bring down inflation without disrupting the labor market.

-In March 2021, Biden launched $1.9 trillion in pandemic aid, creating a series of new programs that temporarily halved child poverty, halted evictions and contributed to the addition of 15.7 million jobs.
-But inflation began to rise shortly thereafter.
-Biden’s approval rating as measured by the AP-NORC Center for Public Affairs Research fell from 61% to 39% as of June.
+In March of 2021, Biden launched $1.9 trillion in pandemic aid, creating a series of new programs that temporarily halved child poverty, halted evictions and contributed to the addition of 15.7 million jobs.
+But inflation began to rise shortly thereafter as Biden’s approval rating as measured by the AP-NORC Center for Public Affairs Research fell from 61% to 39% as of June.

-He followed up with a series of executive actions to unsnarl global supply chains and a $1 trillion bipartisan infrastructure package that not only replaced aging infrastructure but improved internet access and prepared communities to withstand climate change.
+He followed up with a series of executive actions to unsnarl global supply chains and a $1 trillion bipartisan infrastructure package that not only replaced aging infrastructure but improved internet access and prepared communities to withstand the damages from climate change.

-But the infrastructure bill also revealed the challenge Biden faced in getting the public to recognize his achievement because many of the projects will take decades to complete.

 In 2022, Biden and his fellow Democrats followed up with two measures that reinvigorated the future of U.S. manufacturing.